Real Nappies & Childcare

 Whoever looks after your child, they must have enough nappies, wraps and liners (as appropriate), plus clearly understood arrangements about what to do with the dirty nappies.
 With some caregivers, you may be happy for them simply to parcel everything up in a bag, poo and all, for you to deal with at home.
 With others (particularly if they look after your baby full time), you will want them to drop the poo down the toilet.

-If your child has a single regular caregiver (eg. a grandparent), you can easily train them to use your preferred choice of nappy system in the same way you might train your partner.
-Bear in mind any physical limitations they may have - poppers may be difficult for an elderly or handicapped person, for instance.
+If your child has a single regular caregiver (eg. a grandparent), you can easily demonstrate how to use your preferred choice of nappy system.
+Bear in mind any physical needs they may have - poppers may be difficult for an older person or those with limited mobility, for instance.
 Older caregivers may be enthusiastic about terries with a nice wrap, given that they probably have some experience of these in their past, especially if you show them how easy Nappi Nippas are to use.
 You could invest in a nappy bucket to keep at their house - you can empty the bucket there and transport the nappies home in a plastic bag for washing.
 Or you may decide between you that it is as easy to put on a half wash at their house before you leave, for them to hang to dry later, so that they keep their own set of nappies for when your child is there.

 A childminder outside the family might prove tricky.
-Although a good childminder should accept any reasonable arrangements that the parents wish, you may find some resistance to using real nappies.
-I know of child minders who happily use real nappies at the parent's request, but their problem is that they don't feel they have been given enough to change baby as frequently as they would like.
+Although a good childminder should accept any reasonable arrangements that the parents wish, you may find some resistance to using cloth nappies.
+I know of childminders who happily use cloth nappies at the parent's request, but their problem is that they don't feel they have been given enough to change baby as frequently as they would like.
 If your childminder prefers to change your child's nappy more often than you usually do, make sure she has enough to do so, and be grateful for the cooperation!
-Take time to train them to use whichever system you prefer, but bear in mind that speed and ease of change will be important to them, as they also have other children to take care of.
-If your caregiver uses a Weeness Pad or Flip dipsosable pad, I would suggest that you advise them NOT to tear and flush the pad, because of the risk of blocking up their plumbing (despite what it says on the packing).
+Take time to show them how to use whichever system you prefer, but bear in mind that speed and ease of change will be important to them, as they also have other children to take care of.

 While you are at the gym or shopping, your child may go into a crèche of some sort.
 Certainly, at the shop crèche, they will be looking after a lot of children at once, and you may decide to change your child yourself before you go off, leaving them with a spare disposable just in case of poo emergencies.
 At the gym crèche, they probably only have facilities for a very small number of children (maybe only 3 or 4 with one staff member), but equally you do not know how experienced or interested they will be.
 I would suggest doing something similar.
 However, if you have a ready-prepared pocket nappy, they really have no excuse, and they are almost impossible to get wrong.